 Open Source Portals and Apache Jetspeed Update

-A couple of updates from my Commentary
+A couple of updates from my Commentary on Jetspeed.

 First, I was thrilled to see Benjamin of the eXo team respond to my remarks, and also receive great feedback from Stéphane regarding Jahia.
 Second, my eyes bugged out reviewing my hit counts at bstats (for Blogger users) and seeing that I had been on the front page of TheServerSide.com (sincere thanks to Dion)!